x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 - Edit the policy
 - Disable the policy
-- Disbale the email notifications
+- Disable the email notifications

 > [!IMPORTANT]
 > **Security reader** privileges are required for viewing/reading an alert policy.
 For more information, see [Viewing/reading an alert policy](#viewingreading-an-alert-policy).